yyang-pplus/yyang-pplus.github.io/_posts/2021-03-11-pds-logging-rate-limiter.md

 There is no doubt that logging is a useful tool, but, as experienced developers already known, too many log entries can do more harms than no logs at all.
 For one, logs clustered with irrelevant information can be difficult to browse.
 For another, logging can consume too much resources, such as, CPU, disk I/O or space, network bandwidth, and so forth, in a short period of time, thus affect the overall performance of the system significantly.

-Now we know what kind of problem we are facing.
-Let us talk about how we can resolve it.
+Now we know what kind of problem we are facing; let us talk about how we can resolve it.

 # Log severity levels